kaveriwawage/Healthcare-Data-Analysis/README.md

 Conclusion:
 This project provides valuable insights into the healthcare sector, identifying key trends and patterns that can help healthcare providers make informed decisions.
 It serves as a robust model for data-driven healthcare planning and resource management.

+Getting Started:
+Prerequisites:
+Python: For data processing and analysis.
+Excel: For initial data cleaning and preliminary analysis.
+Power BI Desktop: For creating and viewing dashboards.
+Tableau Desktop (Optional): For advanced data visualization and interactive dashboards.